RUGSoftEng/2017-Hestia-Server/source/plugins/README.md

 # Structure
-To distinguish between different plugins they are divided based on organization.
+To distinguish between different plugins they are divided based on collection.
-The name of the organization is based on the manufacturer of the actual peripheral.
+The name of the collection is based on the manufacturer of the actual peripheral.
-For instance all plugins of philips hue peripherals can be found in the “Philips” organization.
-Within the organization every plugin is represented by a unique name.
+For instance all plugins of philips hue peripherals can be found in the “Philips” collection.
+Within the collection every plugin is represented by a unique name.

 # Creating new plugins